jeffrey6557/CS205-Parallel-Computing-Project/README.md

 *Figure 1: Parallelised Neural Network Architecture [3].
 Model replicas asynchronously fetch parameters 𝑤 and push ∆𝑤 to the parameter server.*

-Secondly, each model replica computes ∆𝑤 by averaging the mini-batch gradients from 64 or 32 (depend on number of cores in a node) parallel threads (see Figure 2).
-We attempted to implement this level with OpenMP (Cython parallel module).
+Secondly, each model replica aimed to compute ∆𝑤 by averaging the mini-batch gradients from 64 or 32 (depend on number of cores in a node) parallel threads (see Figure 2).
+We attempted to implement this level of parallelism with OpenMP (Cython parallel module).
 However, we were unsuccessful with this implementation, so we used OpenMP/CUDA for BLAS in each model replica and tested at different cores.

 # Parallelism in Gradient Computation
 ![architecture](images/architecture.png)